 Traditional housing markets rely heavily on comparable sales.
 Lake markets don’t work that way.

 Even when two homes sit close together, comparables can be misleading.
-The buyer pool shifts with the lake, not just the location.
+The buyer pool shifts with the lake, not just the location but the privacy.
 One lake draws high-energy families seeking constant activity.
 Another draws buyers who want fishing, quiet water, and fewer boats.

 When demand shifts, pricing ceilings shift.
 Days on market also shift.